Tripfantasy/Deduper-tripfantasy/pseudocode.md

    ```
   def clipcig(cig: str) -> int:

-  "Interprets cigar string, and returns the sum of soft clipped(S) and matches (M) May need to apply to POS? (should be leftmost)"
+  "Interprets cigar string, and returns the sum of soft clipped(S) and matches (M) May need to apply to POS? (should be leftmost)"\
-  input: 71M
+  input: 71M\
-  output: 71
+  output: 71\
-  input: 3S68M
+  input: 3S68M\
   output 71

+  NOTE: For position correction, take scliplist sum and subtract from POS.\
+  input: pos = 234 (given 3S clipped bases)\
+  output: corrected = 231
   ```
   scliplist = []
   matchlist = []